anirbandas7/anirbandas7.github.io/_pages/about.md

 title: "About Me"
 excerpt: "I am currently an Assistant Professor.
 I have completed my Ph.D. in Computer Science and Engineering from the Indian Institute of Information Technology, Guwahati, India.
 Post Ph.D., I have worked as a Post-Doctoral Fellow at the Ubiquitous Networked Systems Lab (UbiNet) at the Indian Institute of Technology Kharagpur.

-My research interest primarily involves Sensing, Human-Computer Interaction, Acoustic sensing and the Internet of Things.
+My research interest primarily involves Sensing, Human-Computer Interaction, Acoustic sensing, and the Internet of Things.
 My earlier research works addressed in-network data fusion, machine inference on low-power devices, sentiment analysis on textual data, and detecting communities in social networks.
-Apart from that I have 5+ years of teaching experience at both abroad and within the country.
+Apart from that, I have 5+ years of teaching experience both abroad and within the country.

 Feel free to connect with me through my email and social media pages.
 Thank you"
 author_profile: true